FORTH-ICS-INSPIRE/artemis/README.md

 Please check the [license file](LICENSE).

-Note that all external dependencies are used in a way compatible with BSD-3 (that is, we obey the compatibility rules of each and every dependency);
+Note that all external dependencies are used in a way compatible with BSD-3 (that is, we conform to the compatibility rules of each and every dependency);
 the associated software packages and their respective licenses are documented in detail in [this file](DEPENDENCIES-LICENSES.md), where we provide links to their homepages and licenses.